-- Increased funding from the US Department of Agriculture for research, education and promotion, helping expand global sales the US forage export industry.
+- Accessed funding from the US Department of Agriculture for research, education and promotion, helping expand global sales the US forage export industry.

-- Developed a strong organizational structure, providing every member open access.
+- Developed a strong organizational structure, with power distributed across all members.

 - Established communication channels to end-users in Japan through articles in trade magazines targeted to the beef and dairy industries.

 - Enhancing the visibility and reputation of the US forage industry by organizing inbound trade missions and exhibiting at trade shows in Asia and the Middle East.

 - Working towards market access in China for grass hay and straw

 - Developing the market for forage in India

 - Conducting random sampling of 2019 crop to ensure safety of all USFEC exports

 - Developing ties with local communities and legislators to highlight the importance of the forage export industry